iip-ecosphere/platform/platform/platform/README.md

 their local file URI.
 If the folder is empty or does not exist, no artifacts will be added to the artifacts manager/AAS.
 However, if the folder is part of a web server installation, `artifactsUriPrefix` can be used to turn the relative artifacts path into a webserver URL (shall end with a /, empty by default).
 Please note that the artifacts folder is a preliminary solution to be replaced by the S3 storage of the device management.

 `aasHeartbeatTimeout` specifies the timeout when a device (through the monitoring of ECS-Runtime or service manager) shall be considered as dead.
 The default is `4000` and shall be larger than the observed monitoring periods.
 If negative, no heartbeat monitoring will be performed.
 The `aasStatusTimeout` specifies when the AAS status list shall be cleaned up, i.e., list entries that are out of time shall be cleaned up (timeout in ms).

+Besides the specific settings, this setup file may contain further sections on included components, in particular, the [configuration component](../../configuration/configuration.configuration/README.md) or the [monitoring](../../resources/monitoring/README.md)/[monitoring.prometheus](../../resources/monitoring.prometheus/README.md).

 ## Running the services